-Don’t let someone tell you want you need – especially if it’s adding to your cost.
+Don’t let someone tell you what you need – especially if it’s adding to your cost.
 While we recommend listening to an expert, also doing your own research is highly advised.
 You know you and your family’s needs best.
 You know more than anyone else what you will need in the years to come.
 You know your lifestyle, your activities, your sleep schedules, and preferences.
 Voice them and your priorities!
 Layout what you want before booking that appointment with your builder.
-If they recommend different, revisit the drawing board and do your research (while taking into account your lifestyle).
+If they recommend differently, revisit the drawing board and do your research (while taking into account your lifestyle).
 Make the priorities list ahead of time.
 And make sure to assess how realistic it is.
 Is it within your budget?
 Is it a must-have?

 11. Choose the Right Homebuilder

 Choosing the right home builder makes all the difference.
 You want someone you can get along with and communicate your wants and needs with.
 Arrange more than one appointment – see if you’re a good fit.
 Again, do your research.
 Find out their credentials.
 Check up on their reviews.
 What have past clients said about them?
 It can help you determine if they are right for you.
 Plus, you likely plan on having your home for many years.
-Choosing an experience builder can help avoid things going wrong.
+Choosing an experienced builder can help avoid things going wrong.
 Or if they do go wrong, they will likely know how to handle it and proceed.

 12. Have Signed Contracts